az-digital/arizona-bootstrap/site/docs/2.0/backwards-compatibility.md

 ### Responsive Text Alignment *-not Classes

 UA Bootstrap included custom classes that utilized the *-not formatting.
-These classes are not included in {{ .Site.Title }}, but are backwards compatible and can be extended using a combination of the available [text alignment classes]({{< docsref "/utilities/text/#text-alignment" >}}), which are also responsive using the usual grid breakpoints.
+These classes are not included in {{< ourname >}}, but are backwards compatible and can be extended using a combination of the available [text alignment classes]({{< docsref "/utilities/text/#text-alignment" >}}), which are also responsive using the usual grid breakpoints.

 <div class="bd-example">
   <p class="p-3 mb-0 bg-gray-100 text-left-not-xs">.text-left-not-xs</p>